Once a week.

 It killed him.

 The fact is that sometimes what doesn't kill us makes us weaker.
-By rejecting Nietzsche immature advice, we open ourselves up to the understanding that the greatest strength is knowing that it's alright to be weak.
+By rejecting Nietzsche immature advice, we open ourselves up to the understanding that the greatest strength is knowing that it's all right to be weak.